Monday, December 31, 2012

 TFTD

-Tell the children about me. -- Barry J. Ewell
+I've become the keeper of the record. -- Barry J. Ewell

 Friday, January 20, 2012